c4ldas/bill-downloader-ireland/README.md

 The only important cookie values are `PA.my3Web` and `WIRELESS_SECURITY_TOKEN`.

 If you want, you can copy just those ones, separating them by semicolon, on the cookie variable: `PA.my3Web=VALUE_HERE; WIRELESS_SECURITY_TOKEN=VALUE_HERE`

+## Bord Gais Energy Ireland Bill Downloader (Node.js Script)
+Company: _Bord Gais Energy Ireland_

+File name: `bord-gais-energy-ireland.mjs`

+This script downloads all your Bord Gais Energy bills in PDF format, even if they're no longer available through the website.

+✅ What you need to do:
+1. Get your *token* and *account number* from the Bord Gais Energy website.
+2. Set those values in the **USER CONFIGURATION** section of the script.
+3. Run the script using: `node bord-gais-energy-ireland.js`

+The script will fetch bills from all period.
+Any errors encountered will be saved in a file called `Errors found.txt`.

+🔑 How to get your token:
+- Log in to the Bord Gais Energy website.
+- Open your browser's DevTools (press F12), then go to the Console tab.
+- Run the following command:

+    `JSON.parse(localStorage.accessToken).bgeAccessToken`
+- The token will be valid for about 5 minutes.
+If it expires, repeat the step above.

 💡 This code was tested with Node.js version 22, but should work in other versions too.